turingschool/curriculum/source/academy/assessments/scrabble.markdown

 * 4: Developer excels at taking small steps and using the tests for *both* design and verification
 * 3: Developer writes tests that are effective validation of functionality, but don't drive the design
-* 2: Developer uses tests to guide development, but implements more functionality than the tests cover
+* 2: Developer uses and writes tests to guide development, but implements more functionality than the tests cover
-* 1: Developer is able to write tests, but they're written after or in the middle of implementation
+* 1: Developer is able to use existing tests, but not write new ones
 * 0: Developer does not use tests to guide development

 #### 5. Workflow

-* 4: Developer is a master of their tools, effeciently moving between phases of development with almost no mouse usage
+* 4: Developer is a master of their tools, efficiently moving between phases of development
-* 3: Developer demonstrates comfort with their tools and makes significant use of keyboard shortcuts
+* 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
 * 2: Developer smoothly moves between tools, but is dependent on mouse-driven interaction
 * 1: Developer gets work done, but wastes significant time or screen real estate
 * 0: Developer struggles to effectively use the Terminal, the file system, or their editor without direct support